NareshPS/orb-array/README.md

 ### reduce
 *reduce* support several operations.

 **reduce.o** reduces an array to an object.
-It supports customizations using key and value functions.
-In the absence of customizations, key and value are the input array items.
+It supports customizations using the key and the value functions.
+Without customizations, key and value are the input array items.
 ```js
 const items = range(5)
 const o = reduce.o(items)